faanskit/ha-checkwatt/README.md

 ![checkwatt config step 2](/images/configure_step_2.png)

-The integration will now install and assuming it all wend well you will get a success message and the possibility to add its sensors to an area of your choice.
+The integration will now install and assuming it all went well you will get a success message and the possibility to add its sensors to an area of your choice.

 ![checkwatt config step 3](/images/configure_step_3.png)